Introduction to MySQL WHERE Clause

-The execution of the above query statement will give the following output including the records whose salary is greater than ten thousand and works with angular technology.
+The execution of the above query statement will give the following output, including the records whose salary is greater than ten thousand and who work with angular technology.

-When you have to apply the conditions in such a way that if either of them gets fulfilled then you want that row to be retrieved in the final set then you can use OR operator to specify the conditions in the WHERE clause.
-Consider one example where we want to retrieve the records of table developers having salary greater than 27000 or is of manager position then our query statement will be as follows –
+When you have to apply the conditions so that if either of them gets fulfilled, you want that row to be retrieved in the final set, then you can use the OR operator to specify the conditions in the WHERE clause.
+Consider one example where we want to retrieve the records of table developers having a salary greater than 27000 or in a manager position.
+Then our query statement will be as follows –

 SELECT * FROM developers WHERE salary>27000 OR position = "Manager";

-When you want to specify the range of the values that will be allowed for a certain column then you can make the use of between keyword to specify so in WHERE clause.
-Consider that we have to find out the developers whose salary is between 15000 to 22000 then our query statement will be as follows
+When you want to specify the range of the values allowed for a certain column, you can use the between keyword in the WHERE clause.
+Considering that we have to find the developers whose salary is between 15000 to 22000, our query statement will be as follows.

 SELECT * FROM developers WHERE salary BETWEEN 15000 AND 22000;

-The above query statement gives the following output after execution with all the developers whose salary is in the range of 15000 to 22000.
+The above query statement gives the following output after execution with all the developers whose salary ranges from 15000 to 22000.

 Along with all the operators mentioned above, we can make use of all types of comparative operators that are available such as <,>,<=,>=, etc., along with IS NULL and IS NOT NULL and boolean values like TRUE and FALSE in the WHERE clause.
 It functions in the same manner as the of with the SELECT statement.